jun-xiao-mainlinestem/2026base/readme.md

 ### Driver Control ([main.cpp](src/main.cpp))

 *   **Button Functions:** Write your button functions
-*   **Button Bindings:** In the `setupButtonMapping()` function, map event handlers of the buttons to the functions
+*   **Button Bindings:** In the `setupButtonMapping()` function, map event handlers of the buttons to the functions.

 ## Test Sample Program
 - **Build Project and Run Program:**
-  - Download the program to the brain and use game controller to select the program slot and run the program
+  - Download the program to the brain and use game controller to select the program slot and run the program.
 - **Drive Mode:**
   - Double Arcade Drive (default): Use left stick to turn and right stick to drive forward/backward
   - Single Arcade Drive: Use left stick to turn and drive forward/backward